VelasquezTracy25/velasqueztracy25/README.md

 I'm currently:
 - 🔭  working on an ecommerce site.
-- 🌱  sharpening my Java, Python and PHP skills.
+- 🌱  sharpening my Java and soft skills.
 - 👯  looking to collaborate on frontend development.

 How to reach me: